This page was last updated on August 20th 2021.

 We may share your personal information with third parties where required by law, where it is necessary to deliver our services to you or administer the working relationship with you, or where we have another legitimate interest in doing so.

 We require third parties to respect the security of your data and to treat it in accordance with the law.
-We will only share your personal data with:
+We will only share your Identity and Activity Information with:

 - third party service providers and partners with whom we work to deliver our service to you (for example, specialist setup support partners, traffic light response service);

-- funding bodies and Higher Education Institutes with whom we work to improve our service and its delivery to you;
+- your funding or purchasing organisations, with whom we work to evaluate service delivery and to improve our service and its delivery to you;

 - regulators, law enforcement bodies, government agencies, courts or other third parties where we think it is necessary to comply with applicable laws or regulations, or to exercise, establish or defend our legal rights.
 Where possible and appropriate, we will notify you of this type of disclosure;